-The City of Livermore has requested a third amendment to its SOI which would include approximately 290 acres to the east of Greenville Road while concurrently removing approximately 27 acres.
+Staff at the City of Livermore expressed that the City would be pursuing a third amendment to its SOI which would include approximately 290 acres to the east of Greenville Road while concurrently removing approximately 27 acres.
 The current SOI follows parcel lines in a north-to-south orientation, while the proposed SOI amendment follows the natural topographical boundary of the South Bay Aqueduct.
 As part of the Livermore General Plan Update, the City began to study potential future nonresidential uses in this area in 2023.
 The City envisions the area being used for office, life science, and related land uses.